basaandewiel/basaandewiel.github.io/_posts/2021-12-26-Domoticz-On-OpenWRT.md

 SMBshare=<name of SMB share on RPI>

 #install required packages
+NB: it seems that sometimes installing via CLI gives message that not enough sspace is left, and installing vai Luci does succeed.

 opkg update
 opkg install domoticz
 #install for USB ACM port for ZWave stick